Cycling Lifestyle: The Art of Finding Your Own Way

 2. The Submission-Disaster

 Every time where groups of people or athletes are involved, disagreement is at the very front.
-A big problem for me as I run into leaving my personal interests or goals behind in favor of others.
+A big problem for me as I run into leaving my interests or goals behind in favor of others.

 3. The Sloth-Principle